kelmcbri/covidCountMacro/README.md

 ## Authors & Maintainers

-People responsible for the creation and maintenance of this project:
+People responsible for the tweaking and maintenance of this project:

 - Keller McBride <kelmcbri@cisco.com>